 The assessment fees are available on the official website of Engineers Australia.
 Note: Extra fees can be charged depending on the additional services.
-When you submit your regular assessment and extra service applications at the same time, you’ll get a discount.
-If you apply for extra services after applying for the standard assessment, you will be charged the full cost for each additional service.
+You’ll get a discount when you submit your regular assessment and extra service applications simultaneously.
+If you apply for extra services after the standard assessment, you will be charged the full cost for each additional service.
 The following payment options are accepted:

 - Using Your Credit Card (Visa, MasterCard, and American Express)